 Students may ATTEMPT 1.5 times the number of credit hours needed to complete their degree, excluding Transitional Studies, and still be eligible for financial aid.
-Attempted hours include I's, E's, F's, W's, WP's, WF's, and audits.
+Attempted hours include I's, F's, W's, and audits.
 This is a combined total of all credit hours attempted.

 Time frame for transfer students will be evaluated according to the hours transferred into the institution, as well as credit hours attempted at Chattanooga State.
 Time frame for students seeking a second associate degree is determined by the 1.5 times the number of credit hours rule.
-Hours from the first degree will be counted as attempted hours in the second degree program.
+Applications for a second degree will be considered on a case by case basis.
+Applicable hours from the first degree will be counted as attempted hours in the second degree program.